Synonyms

 }

-This is an example where both synonym slots are used, where we exactly want to match onbig apple
+In the following example, both synonym slots are used.
+Where you want to match exactly onbig apple

 , it will also exactly match on expanded values NYC